drudge/n8n-nodes-pagerduty-trigger/README.md

 You can define optional headers that will be passed along with the payload to the destination URL.
 The header values are redacted in GET requests, but are not redacted on the webhook when delivered to trigger node.
 All header names must be unique.

+When sending custom headers, the JSON for the event will have headers and query parameters will always included.

 ### Include Headers and Query Parameters

 By default, you'll receive the event body as your JSON.
 You can choose whether to return the full details of the request, including headers and query parameters instead of only the body.